image

 • The City of Melbourne: The brief of this consultancy included the design of submissions for promotional activities and management of ensuing promotional projects.

-• Committee for Melbourne: Mairéid convened the Arts and Tourism forum, drawing together resources from leading Arts establishments to facilitate a broader outlook on marketing the Arts to tourism, and leading to guidelines for policies on Cultural Tourism.
+• Committee for Melbourne: As convenor of the Arts and Tourism Forum, Maireid facilitated a broader outlook on marketing the Arts to tourism, leading to guidelines for policies on Cultural Tourism.

 • Cultural Tourism: Mairéid was the only non-government consultant on the City of Melbourne committee driving Cultural Tourism initiatives.